joe-tito/hashicorp-vault-nodejs-example/README.md

 ## Set environment variables

 Set the following environment variables to configure which Vault server this Node.js application connects to.
+These variables tell NodeJs where your instance of Vault is running and which token to use for authentication.

 ```
 export VAULT_ADDR='http://127.0.0.1:8200'